willian/stocks/README.md

 ## Development Setup

 1. Clone this repository (`git clone git@github.com:willian/stocks.git`)
-2. Create a file `.env.local` in the root of the repository you just clonned and the the following development keys:
+2. Create a file `.env.local` in the root of the repository you just cloned and the following development keys:

 ```
 SITE=http://localhost:3000